Thursday, December 26, 2024

 The results suggest that cancer lesion outcomes improve, but there is not enough evidence to conclude there is an improvement of functional outcomes such as urinary incontinence and erectile dysfunction.
 The findings are published in the Journal of Robotic Surgery.

 “Our research has identified that the use of 3D-printed technology is most effective during a robotic radical prostatectomy.
-It allows surgeons to operate more precisely and successfully remove the prostate cancer while reducing damage to the sphincter muscle and nerve bundles.
+It allows surgeons to operate more precisely and successfully remove the while reducing damage to the sphincter muscle and nerve bundles.
 The operation is thus personalized to the individual patient while reducing the complications of surgery,” says Professor Prokar Dasguptar OBE.

 Alongside these findings, researchers are using artificial intelligence to map the prostate with the cancer on MRI scans, speeding up the creation of 3D models in future studies.
 The results are used to 3D print the prostate and create a 3D image on a computer screen for surgeons to refer to during the robotic procedure.

-“We are currently running a feasibility study at Guy’s Hospital that is allowing us to introduce state-of-the-art technology for the automated segmentation of prostate anatomy using artificial intelligence and the automated generation of 3D printed/virtual patient-specific models, while designing more sophisticated algorithms that could further reduce surgical complications,” says Dr. Alejandro Granados, principal investigator and lecturer in surgical data science.
+“We are currently running a feasibility study at Guy’s Hospital that is allowing us to introduce state-of-the-art technology for the automated segmentation of anatomy using and the automated generation of 3D printed/virtual patient-specific models, while designing more sophisticated algorithms that could further reduce surgical complications,” says Dr. Alejandro Granados, principal investigator and lecturer in surgical data science.

 Future studies are expected to investigate the effects of 3D models on surgical outcomes across different levels of surgeons’ experience.